 The total federal funding programmed in this UPWP is \$7,116,954.
-All federal funds programmed in the UPWP are awarded to the Boston Region MPO by the Massachusetts Department of Transportation (MassDOT) as FHWA 3C Planning (PL) funds.
-These federal funds initially come from two sources: the FHWA and the FTA.
+All federal funds programmed in the UPWP are allocated to the Boston Region MPO by the Massachusetts Department of Transportation (MassDOT) as FHWA 3C Planning (PL) funds.
+All federal funds programmed in the UPWP are allocated to the Boston Region MPO by the Massachusetts Department of Transportation (MassDOT) using its apportionment of the core federal formula funding source known as Metropolitan Planning Funds.
 There are two categories of funds.
 Federal funds originating from FHWA, known as FHWA 3C Planning funds, are distributed across MPO regions using a formula developed by the Massachusetts Association of Regional Planning Agencies.
 Federal funds originating from the FTA are known as FTA 3C Planning (Section 5303) funds.
 Both FHWA 3C Planning funds and FTA 3C Planning funds programmed in this UPWP include a state match.
-For more detailed information on funding sources and breakdowns, please see Chapter 2.
+Since 2019, MassDOT has transferred Section 5303 funds from FTA to FHWA to be administered as a Consolidated Planning Grant For more detailed information on funding sources and breakdowns, please see Chapter 2.